 The International Organization for Standardization (ISO) 27001 is a security standard that outlines and provides the requirements for an information security management system.
 The 27001 standard lays out a framework and checklist of controls that allow Google to ensure a comprehensive and continually improving model for security management.
-GCP is certified as ISO 27001 compliant.
+GCP and Google Workspace are certified as ISO 27001 compliant.